 This will need some trial and error, as even the minutest angle degree change can have the biggest effect.

 The background can be anything.
-Darker coloured backgrounds are best as it allows the easiest separation.
+Dark backgrounds are best as it allows the easiest separation.
 Some photographers use their gloves, as they’re readily available (it’s cold outside!).

 Different colours can help to make the image interesting, but opt for darker shades.